Back to: Australia's welfare snapshots

 emotional abuse (children): Act by a person having the care of a child that results in the child suffering any kind of significant emotional deprivation or trauma.
 Children affected by exposure to family violence are also included in this category.

 employment rate: Also referred to as employment-to-population ratio.
-Number of employed persons expressed as a percentage of the civilian population in the same group.
+Number of employed persons expressed as a percentage of the civilian population of the same group.
 The denominator includes persons who are unemployed or not in the labour force.

 employment restriction: Restriction determined for persons aged 15–64 with one or more disabilities if, because of their disability, they: were permanently unable to work; were restricted in the type of work they can or could do; needed or would need at least 1 day a week off work on average; were restricted in the number of hours they can or could work; required or would require an employer to provide special equipment, modify the work environment or make special arrangements; required assistance from a disability job placement program or agency; needed or would need to be given ongoing assistance or supervision; or would find it difficult to change jobs or get a better job.
 This definition applies to the Australian Bureau of Statistics Survey of Disability, Ageing and Carers and may differ somewhat from other collections’ definitions.